MultiplatformKickstarter/website/content/en/faq/_index.md

 ## Is Multiplatform Kickstarter a SaaS?

 No. Multiplatform Kickstarter is a desktop app that runs entirely on your machine.
-Code generation uses your local LLM — no data is sent to any cloud service.
-A subscription unlocks features inside the app; generation itself stays local.
+No code or prompts are sent to any cloud service.
+A subscription only unlocks features inside the app — generation itself stays local.

 ## Which platforms can it generate?